rei/rei-cedar-docs/docs/components/table/README.md

 ## Accessibility

-Many WCAG requierments are contextual to their implementation.
+Many WCAG requirements are contextual to their implementation.
 To ensure that usage of this component complies with accessibility guidelines you are responsible for the following:

-- WCAG level A requierments:
+- WCAG level A requirements:
   - Table headers MUST be designated with `<th>`
   - Table header text MUST accurately describe the category of the corresponding data cells.
   - Table data cells MUST be associated with their corresponding header cells.